Being TWEEN’s a whole new world. ⚡️⚡️ It’s AWESOME. But can also be challenging.

-Importantly for Tweens this includes prevention programs that promote behaviour-change in schools and libraries across the country to teach respectful values and behaviours in young people on and offline.
+Importantly for Tweens this includes prevention programs that promote behaviour-change in schools nationwide to teach respectful values and behaviours in young people on and offline.

 Their advocacy work speaks out for children and advocates for their right to be free from violence and bullying